Dawn creeps over the Purcell mountains to the east, slowly bringing Creston Valley’s songbirds to life.

 And lastly, Creston’s newest winery ‘Red Bird Estate Winery‘ is currently offering a limited 2017 vintage including Gewurztraminer, Meritage and Pino Gris.
 One traveller from Regina, SK mentioned on TripAdvisor – “the Meritage was silky, smokey and perfect with the steak we paired it with at home.”

-Note: We have a two more winery in the Kootenays, one in Trail, BC – Columbia Garden Vineyard and Winery and one in Nakusp, BC which just opened this summer (2019) – Valley of the Springs Winery.
+Note: We have a two more winery in the Kootenays, one in Trail, BC – Columbia Garden Vineyard and Winery and one in Nakusp, BC – Valley of the Springs Winery.
 Be sure to add them to your Sip and Savour Winery Tour.

 ~ Our Kootenay Spirits